Wildlife: Airport Management’s Responsibility

 Aircraft operators cannot avoid flying at lower altitudes during the landing and take off phases of flight.
 It is during these low altitude operations that aircraft most frequently come into conflict with birds simply because birds do not normally fly at high altitudes.
 Exposure to airport wildlife hazards can be minimized if agencies, such as municipal governments, locate and manage bird attractions as landfills and other waste disposal facilities in a manner that either reduces bird numbers or concentrates them away from aircraft flight paths.

 Commercial activities such as farming or fast food outlets can attract significant numbers of birds.
-The proper wildlife hazard management and positioning of these facilities can contribute to a reduction in the number of bird strike incidents occurring at an airport.
+The proper wildlife hazard management plans and positioning of these facilities can contribute to a reduction in the number of bird strike incidents occurring at an airport.
 Finally, airport operators can reduce exposure by managing the habitat at their airports in a manner that minimizes bird attractions.

 Reducing Probability